utshomax/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/collaboration-overview.md

 5. (Optional) Invite collaborators to your team by email or sharing an invite link.
 6. Select **Continue** or **Maybe Later**.

-If you're a member of two or more teams, you can also create another team.
-To create another team, do the following:
+If you're a member of two or more teams, you can create additional teams.
+To create a new team, do the following:

 1. Select your avatar in the upper-right corner > **+ Create Team**.
 1. Follow the team creation steps in this section.